The 10 Best Places To Travel Alone In The USA

 4. Washington, DC

-Another excellent choice for solo history buffs is the nation’s capitol.
+Another excellent choice for solo history buffs is the nation’s capitol, Washington, DC.
 With over 20 museums and some of the most important American landmarks within such a short distance of each other, it’s easy to create your very own personalized tour and even easier to learn a thing or two without any of the distractions of travelling companions.

 3. Boston, Massachusetts